Environments¶

 Using pip

-Some python packages might not be availabe in the channel you are using, or in any mamba
+Some python packages might not be availabe in the channel you are using, or in any conda

 channel.
 If that package however is in PyPI